jedld/Gameboy-Enhanced-Firmware-m5stack-cardputer-/README.md

 ![image](https://github.com/Mr-PauI/Gameboy-Enhanced-Firmware-m5stack-cardputer-/assets/169319235/e6c14e53-2d70-4172-9664-9099ce6bf767)

+11.06.2024:v0.67
+* Added ability to return to parent directory if it exists
+* Added ability to launch ROMs from other directories
+* Hides System Volume Information if in root directory; this is probably not what the user wants.

+10.06.2024:v0.66.5
+* Added memsub_malloc() and memsub_freeall() functions to allow paging memory to be used for other purposes:namely, file browsing.
+* Changed file_picker() function to use memsub_malloc() / memsub_freeall(), limits are as follows:
+256 files/folders per folder, maximum path+file length+3 letter extension is 256 bytes
+There is no limit to the depth of the folders, except that the path name+file cannot exceed 256 bytes No issue with long file names, the memsub_malloc() has 65k roughly allocated per directory listing, just be mindful of the overall path+filename length
+* Added *.gbc in addition to *.gb files to selection menu
+* Added directories to selection menu, can now explore subdirectories
+* Adjusted default SGB palettes for Pokemon Blue/Red; previous fix required adjustment of these two titles.

+09.06.2024:v0.66
+* Added Max and Min audio quality settings, 6 and 72 sample intervals respectively
+* Added 12 colour Analogue Pocket palette for Kirbys Pinball Land
+* Added 12 colour Analogue Pocket palette for Donkey Kong Land
+* Added SGB border and palette for Donkey Kong Land
+* Added Cardputer Arcade cabinet border, available for all games

+08.06.2024:
+* Silver has been tested, must rename to .gb from .gbc

+06.06.2024:v0.65
+* increased paged memory limit to 2megs to accommodate Pokemon Gold/Silver
+* Gold has been tested, must rename to .gb from .gbc
+* increased specificity of error messages regarding paging

 04.05.2024:v0.64
 * Fixed bug with setting initial super gameboy palettes
 * Added Pokemon Yellow SGB Border and AP Community Palette